Types of Eating Disorder Programs

 This level of care can be especially valuable for those who have not made enough progress in outpatient treatment or who need more time, structure, and support to address the deeper roots of the eating disorder.
 The shared experience among peers often promotes connection and understanding, which can become a powerful part of the healing journey [2].

-Partial Hospitalization Programs or PHPs provide intensive support while allowing individuals to return home in the evenings.
-Often considered a step down from inpatient or residential treatment, PHPs offer a structured full-day schedule, usually five to seven days a week, for individuals who still need significant therapeutic support but no longer require 24-hour supervision.
+Partial hospitalization programs (PHPs) provide intensive support while allowing patients to return home in the evenings.
+Often considered a step down from inpatient or residential treatment, PHPs offer a structured full-day schedule, usually five to seven days a week, for people who still need significant therapeutic support but no longer require 24-hour supervision.

 A typical PHP day includes multiple therapy sessions, nutrition education, supervised meals, and regular medical and psychiatric monitoring [3].
 Patients work closely with a multidisciplinary team that may include therapists, dietitians, physicians, and peer support staff.
 Group therapy is a central component, focusing on topics like body image, emotional regulation, and relapse prevention.

-This level of care is particularly effective for individuals transitioning out of a higher-intensity setting or for those whose symptoms are serious but manageable with daily professional support.
-PHPs aim to reinforce healthy routines and coping strategies while slowly reintroducing personal responsibility and independence.
+This level of care is particularly effective for those transitioning out of a higher-intensity setting or for those whose symptoms are serious but manageable with daily professional support.
+PHP aims to reinforce healthy routines and coping strategies while slowly reintroducing personal responsibility and independence.

 Outpatient Treatment and Support